Apple IIe Card: Reception

 Apple stated that the LC helped the company regain educational market share lost to inexpensive PC clones.
 As of May 1992, about half of the LCs sold to schools used the IIe Card.

 Some educators and users were critical of the card's limitations and shortcomings.
-When introduced, the original Macintosh LC (and its successor, the LC II) were not fast enough to fully handle video emulation, resulting in slow scrolling of text-based software, or sluggish and or jittery screen redraws for graphical applications and animations.
-While workable, it wasn't until the introduction of faster LC models that this issue became less apparent or resolved entirely.
-Additionally, every time a user wished to run Apple II software, they had to wait for the Macintosh operating system to boot up before launching the specialized software.
-If an incompatibility or emulation bug caused a crash, the entire process had to be repeated, requiring a several minute wait, as opposed to simply power cycling a real Apple IIe.
+Macintosh LC and LC II are not fast enough to fully handle video emulation, resulting in slow scrolling of text-based software, or sluggish and or jittery screen redraws for graphical applications and animations.
+While workable, not until faster computers did this issue became less apparent.
+Additionally, every time users wish to run Apple II software, they have to wait for the Macintosh operating system to boot up before launching the specialized software.
+If an incompatibility or emulation bug causes a crash, the entire process has to be repeated, requiring a wait of several minutes, as opposed to simply power cycling a real Apple IIe.

-Special needs software could also no longer be run due to limitations.
-For the visually impaired that required a speech synthesis card or the physically disabled that required hardware add-ons like adaptive input devices, the Apple IIe Card did not provide emulation or support of these peripherals.
+Special needs software is incompatible due to limitations.
+For the visually impaired that require a speech synthesis card or the physically disabled that require hardware add-ons like adaptive input devices, the Apple IIe Card does not emulate or support these peripherals.